burger

 • Reusability – JSON-formatted responses can be easily recycled for other data processing purposes.

-Requesting outputs in JSON won’t necessarily improve output quality, but it does make it easier to simplify a request’s framing, which can come in handy when working with structured data.
+Requesting outputs in JSON won’t necessarily improve output quality, but it does make it easier to simplify a request’s framing, which can come in handy when working with structured data or implementing prompt caching.

 The downside of this tactic is that if you’re not familiar with JSON, it could take some getting used to.